nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-zapier.md

 There is also one generic action to use any Nuxeo Automation operations:

 - You select any operations provided by the platform (default or custom)
-- Be careful to set inputs if required (this form won't be validated by Zapier)
+- Be careful to set inputs if required (Zapier won't validate this form)
 - Don't forget to set at least the required parameters

 ![]({{file name='genericoperation.png'}} ?w=450,border=true)